Ymbra/migrate_default_content/README.md

 Some fields such as text_with_summary have many components: value, format and summary for this specific field.
 You can map them in your CSV header as "body" and the text will be migrated.

-However if you want different values for the different subcomponents they have to be specified in the CSV value as a escaped JSON array like this:
+However if you want different values for the different subcomponents they have to be specified in the CSV header file by capitalizing the Subcomponent like this: title,uid,bodyValue,bodyFormat,bodySummary,field_imageTarget_id,field_imageAlt,field_related

+You can also use a escaped JSON array like this for "body" instead of changing the headers:

 Hello page 2,demo,"{\"value\":\"<p>ffff<\/p>\"\,\"format\":\"full_html\",\"summary\":\"xxxxx\"}"

-You will have to specify all of the subfields due to this bugs: https://www.drupal.org/node/2639556 https://www.drupal.org/node/2632814 so just "value" and "format" is not enough
+You will have to specify all of the subfields on the JSON due to this bugs: https://www.drupal.org/node/2639556 https://www.drupal.org/node/2632814 so just "value" and "format" is not enough